 Alki Beach cleanup in honor of seal pup Sandy

-Seal Sitters is once again sponsoring beach cleanups this season and this year’s are in honor of Sandy, who truly puts a face on the dangers of marine pollution and trash.
+Sandy the seal pup truly puts a face on the dangers of marine pollution and trash.
+You may also remember the young gray whale that stranded and died on Arroyos Beach - the only contents in his stomach were human trash.
 Please make a difference and join us.
 Countless thousands of marine animals die as a result of marine debris, trash and pollution.
 Trash that is on the beach becomes treacherous in the sea.
 Read more about marine pollution on Seal Sitters’ website.

 Peggy Foreman of NOAA will discuss the dangers of marine debris and pollution shortly after we assemble at 9am.
 We will meet at the Statue of Liberty (next to the Alki Bathhouse on Alki Beach 61st Ave SW and Alki Avenue SW).
 Please rsvp for this event as Parks will be providing trash grabbers and buckets for participants.